pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 * Integration Kit Properties
 * Hostnames

-Leaving these confidential items as unencrypted text is unacceptable for source control.
+Leaving these confidential items as unencrypted text in source control is unacceptable.
 The next logical step is to abstract the unencrypted values and replace them with variables.
-Then, the values can be stored in a secrets management tool (such as Hashicorp Vault) and the variablized file can be in source control.
+By doing this, the values can be stored in a secrets management tool (such as Hashicorp Vault) and the variablized file can be in source control.

 Converting each of the encrypted keys for their unencrypted counterparts and hostnames with variables is cumbersome and can be automated.
 As we know in DevOps, if it _can_ be automated, it _must_ be automated.
 For more information, see [Using Bulk Config Tool](#using-bulk-config-tool).

 A variablized `data.json.subst` is a good candidate for committing to source control after removing any unencrypted text.

 ### Using Bulk Config Tool